I'm breast-feeding my newborn and her bowel movements are yellow and mushy. Is this normal for baby poop?

 Yellow, mushy bowel movements are perfectly normal for breast-fed babies.
 Still, there are many shades of normal when it comes to baby poop.
 Here's a color-by-color guide:

-- Green-black.
-After birth, a baby's first bowel movements are greenish-black and tarry.
+- Black.
+After birth, a baby's first bowel movements are black and tarry.
 This type of baby poop is known as meconium.

 - Green-brown.
 As the baby begins digesting breast milk, meconium is replaced with green-brown and then yellow-brown bowel movements.

 - Yellow.
 By about five days after birth, breast-fed babies usually have seedy, loose bowel movements that are yellow to yellow-green or tan in color.

 - Brown.
 If you feed your baby formula, his or her bowel movements might become light brown and pasty.